bespoke-silicon-group/hb_hammerbench/apps/barnes_hut/README.md

 # Sweeping

-You can a sweep of program pameters with `make go`
+You can a sweep of program pameters with `make go`.
+After this completes, run parse.sh to parse manycore_stats.log of each run